 Asteraceae: Sunflower Family – Heliantheae (Sunflower) Tribe: miscellaneous 2

 The Sunflower family is a very large family with over 25,000 members.
-Botanists subdivide the family into a number of tribes of which 14 are represented in Monterey County, one of these, the Heliantheae or Sunflower tribe, being further broken down into subtribes of which 9 are represented in Monterey County.
-This page covers 2 subtribes with flowers that are all striking but quite different from each other.
+Botanists subdivide the family into a number of tribes, of which 14 are present in Monterey County.
+One of these, the Heliantheae or Sunflower tribe, is further broken down into subtribes, of which 9 are present.
+This page covers 2 subtribes with striking flowers.

 Rayless Arnica – Arnica discoidea